Mathis Wackernagel

 Mathis Wackernagel is a Swiss-born sustainability advocate.
 He is President of Global Footprint Network, an international sustainability think tank with offices in Oakland, California, and Geneva, Switzerland.
 The think-tank is a non-profit that focuses on developing and promoting metrics for sustainability.

 After earning a degree in mechanical engineering from the Swiss Federal Institute of Technology, he completed his Ph.D. in community and regional planning at the University of British Columbia in Vancouver, Canada in 1994.
 There, in his doctoral dissertation under Professor William Rees, he worked with Rees in creating the ecological footprint concept and developed the accounting methodology for it.

 He has worked on sustainability issues for organizations in Europe, Latin America, North America, Asia and Australia.
 Wackernagel previously served as the director of the Sustainability Program at Redefining Progress in Oakland, California (1999 - 2003), and directed the Centre for Sustainability Studies / Centro de Estudios para la Sustentabilidad in Mexico (1995-2001).
 In 2004, he was also adjunct faculty at SAGE of the University of Wisconsin–Madison.
 In 2010, he was appointed Frank H. T. Rhodes Class of 1956 Visiting Professor at Cornell University (1 July 2011 – 30 June 2013).
+Wackernagel was a member of the Global Business Network.

 Wackernagel has said that "Overshoot will ultimately liquidate the planet's ecological assets."
+He also noted that "We look at all the problems in separate ways – climate change or biodiversity loss or food shortage – as if they were occurring independently.
+But they’re all symptoms of the same underlying theme: that our collective metabolism, the amount of things that humanity uses, has become very big compared to what Earth can renew."

 Awards and honors

+Università di Siena awarded Mathis Wackernagel with an honorary degree on March 21, 2025, for which he provided a "lectio magistralis".

+On November 21, 2024, the Nobel Sustainability Trust awarded Wackernagel with the Award for Leadership in Implementation.
+It is the second year the Trust has bestowed this honor; the first time they imparted the implementation award to Nicolas Stern.

-In November 2022, the University of Stirling bestowed Wackernagel with an honorary doctorate.
+In November 2022, the University of Stirling presented Wackernagel with an honorary doctorate.
 In his address, he proposed a "question with which to start everything – whether you design a policy or develop any new strategy [...]: do you love people?"

 In 2018, Wackernagel and Zhifu Mi were the joint recipients of the second World Sustainability Award.
 Wackernagel, along with Susan Burns, received the Skoll Award for Social Entrepreneurship from the Skoll Foundation in 2007.
 He received an honorary doctorate from the University of Bern in 2007, a 2006 World Wide Fund for Nature Award for Conservation Merit, and the 2005 Herman Daly Award of the US Society for Ecological Economics.
 With Global Footprint Network, he received the International Prize Calouste Gulbenkian 2008 (Lisbon, Portugal) “dedicated to the respect for biodiversity and defense of the environment in man’s relationship with nature.”